EricKit/nest-user-auth/README.md

 }
 ```

-This allows a user to make a query that contains both the purchase and its user's subfields (see below for security concerns).
+This allows a user to make a query that contains both the purchase and its customer's subfields (see below for security concerns).
 The Schema first approach will create a class file that contains `Purchase` class with the `customer` property of type `User`.
 But in the MongoDB database a user is actually just a Mongo ID.
 It's not possible to extend the above `Purchase` class and add the `customer` property as a union of a `MongoId` and `User`.
 For the MongoDB Schema, a different field for the foreign key must be created.
 For example:

 ```typescript
 export interface PurchaseDocument extends Purchase, Document {